crholliday/iota-prom-exporter/README.md

 Nuriel Shem-Tov has a great installer which deploys, among other things, IOTA IRI, [IOTA PM](https://github.com/akashgoswami/ipm), Grafana, Prometheus and this Exporter.
 Please visit his docs if your intent is to get the whole stack up and running as easily as possible: [IRI-Playbook](http://iri-playbook.readthedocs.io/en/master/introduction.html)

+[IOTA Partners](http://iota.partners/) also has a copy+paste installation playbook that is also great.
+Check out both and decide which one is right for you.

 ## Current Metrics

 * totalTransactions